scade-platform/swift-android-site/content/Blog/Blog.md

 We reworked our website to further enhance clarity and show you the ease with which you can develop Android applications with Swift.

-# SCADE Applogic 6.1.1 Released
+# July updating of SCADE Applogic
 July 14 , 2025

-We released our latest version of SCADE Applogic!

 1. Full support for the latest Swift 6.1 – bringing all the newest language features seamlessly into your projects.
 2. Release of swift4j version 6.1.1 – making it easier than ever to combine Swift with Java.